isa-group/botica/docs/example-projects.md

 results.
 Finally, reporter bots compare the actual results with the expected outcomes, generate detailed analytics, and produce an Allure dashboard for visualization.

-A key feature of this infrastructure is that the executor and reporter bots listen to message keys using the distributed strategy.
+A key feature of this infrastructure is that the executor and reporter bots listen to order keys using the distributed strategy.
 This means that each bot instance takes a message from the queue as soon as it becomes available, ensuring that tasks are evenly distributed among the available bot instances.
 This approach allows the infrastructure to handle a large volume of tasks efficiently by